“We thrive on conflict, opposition… everything”: The story of MCR’s Three Cheers For Sweet Revenge

 “We all felt like outcasts,” Gerard explained of the thematic spine bonding the record’s ideas.
 “That’s what brought us together.
 We thrive on conflict, opposition… everything.
 I’ve always felt like that.
 At first it was us versus New York City.
 Then it felt like the band versus America.
 Now it’s us versus the world.

 “This record is revenge for us,” he added, “on all the people that said we would never succeed.
 We thought we could get even for all the shit that’s happened to us in our lives.
 Revenge that could mean we could break out.
 Most of all, revenge on all the people who never believed in us.
 It led to this extreme confidence, where I felt like nothing could touch us.
 Nothing anyone said could hurt me when I was in this band.”

 That sense of vengeance and violence is felt no more sharply than on the band’s trailblazing lead-single, I’m Not Okay (I Promise).
-It was the last song to be written for the record, finding Gerard writing about his high school experiences for the first time.
+It was the last song to be written for Three Cheers For Sweet Revenge, finding Gerard writing about his high school experiences for the first time.
 “I just wanted somebody to love me [back then],” he confessed, self-deprecatingly.
 Thanks to the now-iconic Marc Webb-directed music video (actually the second one made, following a more standard, live footage montage version for its initial release) the song, and by extension the band, became an outlet for a generation of music fans who could relate to its simple sentiments of defiance and emotional honesty.

 “Picture a fat kid,” Gerard said, reflecting on his youth.
 “I fucking plumped up pretty good, working at a comic store and eating cheeseburgers all the time… On my first day in high school I sat all alone at lunchtime.
 It was the classic story – the weird kid in the army jacket, horror movie T‑shirt and long black hair.
 I was more interested in music and being creative.
 People were never really mean to me.
 They mostly just left me alone.
 I think, really, I just wanted to be alone.”